 - Schnell: Fast

 French Tempo Markings

 - Modere: A moderate tempo

 - Vite: Fast

 These terms are passed around the world of music production and don't require too much additional explanation, but it's worth listing them out since you may be surprised that some of these words carry a certain tempo with them.

 - Medium: This is comparable to walking pace, or andante

 The above tempo marking primarily deal with the regular speed of a tempo, but there are other words for expressive purposes.
 In fact, it's not uncommon to see both a tempo indication and one or more words listed below paid together for a more specific tempo marking.

 For example, allegro agitato refers to a fast, agitated tone.
 Molto allegro means very fast.
-With combined terms liked Meno Mosso, Marcia moderato, Pio Mosso, motion pic Mosso, the sky is the limit-- You'll find that some of the pieces throughout the classical and baroque period were named exclusively after their tempo markings.
+With combined terms like Meno Mosso, Marcia moderato, Pio Mosso, motion pic Mosso, the sky is the limit.
+You'll find that some of the pieces throughout the classical and baroque period were named exclusively after their tempo markings.

 These additional Italian words provide more musical contexts so that any piece can be played in a way that connotes the original meaning and feel of a composition.